Why Is Mac Storage Still Full Even After Deleting Files?

 - Such manual cleaning methods usually miss deep-level data.

-- Some manual operations, like the Time Machine, one need command-line knowledge.
+- Some manual operations, like Time Machine, require command-line knowledge.

 - There are plenty of risks with such ways if you do them incorrectly.